 Farm raised: No consumption advisory for Wisconsin farm-raised yellow perch.

 Taste and Nutrition

-Yellow perch, also known as lake perch, has a mild, sweet flavor with firm, flaky white flesh.
-It has slightly more omega-3 fatty acids (EPA and DHA) than Atlantic cod.
+Yellow perch, also known as lake perch, have a mild, sweet flavor with firm, flaky white flesh.
+Yellow perch have slightly more omega-3 fatty acids (EPA and DHA) than Atlantic cod.